CrowdHailer/CrowdHailer.github.io/_posts/2015-12-19-capability-objects.md

 }
 {% endhighlight %}

-The purpose of this object is to invoke each callback with an action in response to a call to dispatch an action.
+This dispatcher dispatches an action to each callback in a collection.
-The dispatcher should throw a meaningful error if any callback is not a function.
+Meaningful errors should be the result of any callback that is not a function.
-We require a log that the action was dispatched.
+A log is required for each action that is dispatched.
-Finally if there are no callbacks our log should be a warning as it is unlikely we ever want a dispatched action to have no effect.
+Finally if there are no callbacks our log should be a warning as we never want a dispatched action to have no effect.

+The naive implementation is tightly coupled to the world outside its scope.
-This code is full of side effects from throwing an error to writing log messages.
+It creates side effects when throwing errors and writing log messages.

-We can make it effectivly isolated with the following changes.
+To isolate the dispatcher we make the following changes.

 {% highlight js %}
 function Dispatcher(callbacks, logger){